xcepti0n/simple-llm-agent/README.md

-# Simple Reactive AI CLI
+# Simple LLM Agent (with tools usage)
-This is a library which contains boilerplate code/ basic example of different way to create your ai agent using locally run llm model (ollama).
+This is a library which contains boilerplate code/basic example of different ways to create your AI agent that uses custom tools and locally run llm model (ollama).
 You can easily modify it to use any other model as well.

 Examples:
 1. Langgraph Agent - Uses [Langgraph](https://www.langchain.com/langgraph) library and related langchain sum library for a basic reactive agent with simple tools.
+2. More to come.

 ### uv
 It can be installed using `pip install uv`